Autobiography of a Yogi: Influence

 Autobiography of a Yogi has introduced meditation and yoga to many Westerners since its publication.
+Its success has also made Yogananda a distinguished figure in India, where commemorative stamps were issued in 2017 to honor him.

 The book has many famous advocates, particularly in the business and entertainment communities.

-One of the most famous advocates of the book was Steve Jobs, the co-founder, and formerly Chairman and CEO of Apple Inc. Jobs "first read Autobiography of a Yogi as a teenager, then re-read [the book] ... once a year ever since."
+One of the most famous advocates of the book was Steve Jobs, the co-founder, and formerly chairman and CEO of Apple Inc. Jobs "first read Autobiography of a Yogi as a teenager, then re-read [the book] ... once a year ever since."
 Marc Benioff, CEO of Salesforce.com, told his story of attending Steve Jobs' memorial service, where the attendees were handed a small brown box on their way out.
 "This is going to be good," he thought.
 "I knew that this was a decision he made, and whatever it was, it was the last thing he wanted us all to think about."
 The box contained a copy of the book.

 George Harrison, lead guitarist of the Beatles, received his first copy of Autobiography of a Yogi from Ravi Shankar in 1966 and, according to Shankar, "that was where his (George Harrison's) interest in Vedic culture and Indian-ness began."
 Gary Wright, who wrote the song Dream Weaver, wrote: "In 1972, my friend George Harrison invited me to accompany him on a trip to India.
 A few days before we left, he gave me a copy of the book Autobiography of a Yogi by Paramahansa Yogananda.
 Needless to say the book inspired me deeply, and I became totally fascinated with Indian culture and philosophy.
 My trip was an experience I will never forget."